 ● The Responsible Financial Officer, who is responsible for monetary matters.

 ● The Cemetery Manager, who is responsible for the Parish Council Cemetery Service and maintaining the Cemetery grounds.

 ● The Village Caretaker, who has a number of responsibilites including litter collection.

-Both Full Council meetings and Planning Committee meetings are held on the first Thursday of every month.
-The Parish Council also holds a Budget Meeting in December of each year, and hosts the Annual Parish Assembly, usually held in May.
-Meeting notices and agendas are posted on the official Parish Council Notice Board, situated outside the United Reformed Church in Hall Street, and on this website.
-Meeting minutes are published on this website, and are also available from the Parish Clerk on request.
-Due to the COVID-19 coronavirus pandemic, Full Council and Planning Committee meetings are now being conducted by videoconferening, and remain open to the public and press for viewing and participation.
+Two Parish Council meetings are usually held on the first Thursday of every month, with a Planning Committee meeting starting at 7:00pm, and a Full Council meeting at 7:30pm.
+Meeting notices and agendas are posted on the official Parish Council Notice Board situated outside the old United Reformed Church building in Hall Street, and on this website.
+Meeting minutes are published on this website and are also available from the Parish Clerk on request.